ADHD Beyond Gifted

 “In America you consider our most holy men, our yogis and swamis, to be crazy people as well,” said the physician with a touch of sadness in his voice.
 “So it is with different cultures.
 We live in different worlds.”

-I could say quite a lot about this, but beside saying I strongly agree I thought I’d leave this one as a stand alone.
+I could say a lot about this, but besides saying I strongly agree I thought I’d leave this one as a stand alone.

 What are your thoughts on this article?